npai/npai.github.com/README.md

 ==================

-A simple site to get you started with Jekyll and [Spinto](http://www.spintoapp.com) using the [Bootstrap](http://twitter.github.com/bootstrap/) framework v2.0.1.
+A simple site to get you started with Jekyll.

 This site has the following pages:

   * `index.html` - A landing page with a complex layout.